The 7 Scams of Christmas to Avoid

 What Should You Do if You’re a Victim of a Christmas Shopping Scam?

 If you realize you’ve been scammed, it might feel like you have no options for recourse.
-But it's essential to take action to prevent further damage, and you might be able to recover your stolen funds in some instances.
+But it's essential to take action to prevent identity theft, and you might be able to recover your stolen funds in some instances.

 Here are the first steps to take if you're a victim of a Christmas scam:

-Cancel all future payments: If the cybercriminal has access to your bank account or other financial information, contact your financial institution and cancel any charges immediately.
+- Cancel all future payments: If the cybercriminal has access to your bank account or other financial information, contact your financial institution and cancel any charges immediately.
+This should help protect you from other types of financial fraud.

 The faster you report the scam, the better the odds are that you can catch the thief and restore your funds or identity.
 If you are a victim of a scam, immediately report the incident to the following entities: